 Many Americans start investing for retirement through their first full-time job.
 As a result, their investments grow gradually.
 However, $10,000 can give a helpful jolt to your portfolio, whether you started investing last week or you’re close to retirement.
-There is an abundance of profitable assets you can invest $10,000 in today, depending on your goals, that can all lead to growth for your portfolio and overall wealth.
-Here are seven common ways to invest $10,000 to help that money grow.
+There is an abundance of profitable assets you can invest $10,000 in today that can all lead to portfolio growth and overall wealth.
+These are some of the best ways to invest $10,000 to help your money grow.

 If you have $10,000 to invest, a financial advisor can help you create a financial plan for the future.